 I offer three courses on subject access and other GDPR rights.
 They work as standalone sessions, but if you book both together, you get a discount on the three.
-After the course, you will receive a link to a regularly updated page with links to DPIA resources.
+After the course, you will receive a link to a regularly updated page with links to SAR resources.

 SAR Basics (2 hours)